Asbestos.com Video Thumbnail

 Health Risks of Talcum Powder

-Talcum Powder and Mesothelioma
+Can Talcum Powder Cause Mesothelioma and Ovarian Cancer?

 Talc with asbestos can cause mesothelioma and other asbestos cancers.
 Malignant mesothelioma has a latency period of 20 to 60 years.

-The risk of developing an asbestos disease from exposure to contaminated talc varies.
+The risk of developing an asbestos disease like mesothelioma from exposure to contaminated talc varies.
 It depends on the duration and amount of exposure.
 The risk is dose-dependent.
 It increases with longer, higher levels of asbestos exposure.
 Long-term exposure to low-level asbestos concentrations can cause cancer.
 So can short-term exposure to high-level concentrations.

 Asbestos-contaminated talc can be inhaled, risking mesothelioma.